Nashville Criminal Citation Defense Lawyer

 An attorney can help guide you through the legal process, allow you to understand the decisions you might need to make, and resolve your case as efficiently as possible.
 Most notably, a lawyer can potentially negotiate a plea bargain or get your case dismissed.

-When should I talk to a lawyer after I receive I citation?
+When should I talk to a Nashville criminal defense lawyer after I receive A citation?

-You should consult with an attorney as soon as possible, and certainly before your booking date.
+You should consult with a Nashville criminal citation defense lawyer as soon as possible, and certainly before your booking date.
 In many counties, you will speak to a prosecutor on your very first court date, who may offer you a plea agreement.
-Unfortunately, many people plead guilty on citations and obtain permanent convictions like this without ever speaking with a lawyer.
+Unfortunately, many people plead guilty on citations and obtain permanent convictions like this without ever speaking with a Nashville criminal citation defense lawyer.
 An attorney can also help you move your booking date if necessary.

 What happens when you are booked for a criminal citation?